dweekly/docs/pages/integrations/segment-export.md

 1. Navigate to [https://app.segment.com](https://app.segment.com/) and log into the Dashboard.
 1. In the dashboard, navigate to your desired Workspace.
-1. In that Workspace, navigate to **Sources** and select the Source that has your app listed.
+1. In that Workspace, navigate to <notranslate>**Sources**</notranslate> and select the Source that has your app listed.
 Branch is not yet an independent Source, so Branch events appear within your app's Source.

     ![image](/_assets/img/pages/integrations/segment/segment-sources.png)